xrenaa/cosmos-drive-dreams-toolkits/README.md

 torchrun --nproc_per_node=32 render_from_rds_hq.py -i <RDS_HQ_FOLDER> -o <OUTPUT_FOLDER> [--skip hdmap] [--skip lidar]
 ```
 Set `nproc_per_node` to the number of processes you want to use.
 **RDS-HQ Rendering Results**
 ![RDS-HQ Rendering Results](./assets/rds_hq_render.png)

-## Convert from Other Dataset
+## Convert Public Datasets

-We provide a conversion and rendering script for the Waymo Open Dataset as an example.
-However, our model is not trained on the Waymo dataset, and this script is intended to help users better understand our data format.
+We provide a conversion and rendering script for the Waymo Open Dataset as an example of how information from another AV source can interface with the model.
+Note that our model is not trained on the Waymo dataset, and this script is intended to help users better understand our data format.
 As a result, a drop in generative video quality is expected.
+Finetuning on the desired custom dataset would be beneficial to improve quality.

 ### Waymo Open Dataset
 Parsing tfrecords from Waymo Open Dataset requires extra dependencies; install it with